-Please write any questions you have in the space provided below: multi-denerational households a furmist gads that need more square fortage and Low cost way to lasy incentinge to pamit improvements frem page the new floor area on FAR - Please Allow for some growth.
-An inability to impore or grow tadd value to a - Allow pupperty leads to staghation & disterain of Provide your name and e-mail address so that staff may follow-up regarding your question(s): your question(s): Name: Laura Man E-mail: 1 Marion @ flight about either com
+Please write any questions you have in the space provided below: multi-denerational households a furmist gads that need more square fortage and lon cost way to lasy incentinge to pomit improvements frem page the new floor area on FAR - Please Allow for some growth.
+An inability to improve or grow tadd value to a - Allow pupperty leads to staghation & disterain of Provide your name and e-mail address so that staff may follow-up regarding your question(s): Name: Laura Man E-mail: 1 Marion @ flight about either com

-As an availated my observation is that the PSM & Externa Periew process already hurts the population they are intended to help, as follows: - Makies modest additions, improvements - Maries much and properties very expensive for some - Both in frees for a laborious SPR or SPR-W process, and treanse county was often indude inhustred inter-mitted "ploor area" outbuildings that Boulder hamper the process - County orners aren't all rich profle looping to
+As an availated my observation is that the PSM & Externa Periew process already hurts the population they are intended to help, as follows: - Makies modest additions, improvements - Maries mundel and properties very expensive for some - Both in frees for a laborious SPR or SPR-W process, and treanse county was often indude inhustred inter-mitted "ploor area" outbuildings that Boulder hamper the process - County orners aren't all rich profle looping to

-Please write any questions you, have in the space provided below: documentation that Please provide county residents find that larger homes are diminishing character of their communtiles: - Please remove gamage, basement of other inconditioned barn space from size max calculation.
-In Driving -cul Size max cal adation.
-In Dry west the not to build gampes perphase devalues the Provide your name and e-mail address so that staff may follow-up regarding your question(s): wentorhood.
-Name: 1VI liantarmitecture . com E-mail:
+Please write any questions you, have in the space provided below: Please provide documentation that county residents find that larger homes are diminishing character of their communtiles: - Please remove gamage, basement of other inconditioned barn space from size max calculation.
+He triving -cul Size max cal adaption.
+In Dry devalues the not to build gamages perphase devalues the Provide your name and e-mail address so that staff may follow-up regarding your question(s): wentorhood.
+Name: 1VI iantarmitecture . com E-mail:

--1 hould sitted a size max of 7,000 SE conditions abea regardless of lot size or median pspl.
+-1 hould sitted a size max of 7,000 SF conditions abea vagardless of lot size or median pspl.